wernerdaehn/CC3D-CableCam-Controller/README.md

 _Note: All drivers used are included in a standard Windows 10 installation._
 1. Install the ST provided DfuSe utility from the bottom of [this page](http://www.st.com/en/development-tools/stsw-stm32080.html).
 1. Run the installed DfuSe program.
-1. Connect the board to your computer via USB and while doing so, keep the boot button pressed.
+1. Connect the board to your computer via USB and while doing so, keep the _boot_ button pressed.
 When the board is powered with the boot button pressed, the STM32 internal USB bootloader is started instead of the firmware.
-1. As this activates the STM32F4 hardware bootloader and no firmware runs, only the red Power LED should be on.
-If the green Status LED does blink, the firmware is active.
+1. As this activates the STM32F4 hardware bootloader and no firmware runs, only the Power LED should be on.
+If the Status LED does blink, the firmware is active.
 Try again above step.
 1. Download the firmware from this project https://github.com/wernerdaehn/CC3D-CableCam-Controller/blob/master/bin/Debug/CableCamControllerF4.dfu
 1. At the bottom of the utility, in the _Upgrade or Verify Action_ area, click on _Choose_ and select above's downloaded CableCamControllerF4.dfu file.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/dfuse_choose.jpg"><img src="_images/dfuse_choose.jpg" height="100px"/></a>